AminAbdisamad/django-app/README.md

 > particular website.
 A project can contain multiple apps.
 An app can be in
 > multiple projects.

+To create your app, make sure you’re in the same directory as manage.py and type this command:

 ```shell
 python manage.py startapp pages
 ```